Welcome to Tai Chi Village and the “best* activity to improve your mental and physical health.” Harvard Medical School

 Lebanon YMCA (6-7PM Wed & Sat 10-11AM)

-Click VIDEOS for free lessons on how to do 5 Elements Tai Chi and Self Defense.
+Click VIDEOS in the Menu bar at the top of any page for free lessons on how to do 5 Elements Tai Chi and Self Defense.

 Research shows that Tai Chi is a more effective Stroke Rehabilitation therapy than the U.S. Medicare covered SilverSneakers Program. .
 Learn more

 Reported by Harvard Medical School doctors.

 We created Tai Chi Village as a virtual environment in which we can support the various places we have tai chi students, classes, demos and presentations.

 Self Defense Classes are for Children and Adults with limited time who need simple easy to learn ways not to get hurt.
 Advanced classes teach control techniques to help protect our family or friends.

 (Click here to learn more about Self Defense)

 Western scientific research continues to tell us why tai chi is so good for us.